“How can a person be induced to do something he would rather not do?”

 - 3 theories that explain why FITD works (with examples)

 - Keys to applying foot-in-the-door principles

 What is the foot-in-the-door technique?

-The foot-in-the-door technique consists in starting with a modest request, then following up later with a larger request, in order to increase chances of succeeding with the larger request.
+The foot-in-the-door technique is a persuasion tactic that starts with a modest request, then follows up later with a larger request, in order to increase the chances of succeeding with the larger request.

 It’s the opposite of high-pressure sales that go straight for a signature on the dotted line.

 The foot-in-the-door (FITD) technique is not new.
 Even when proposed as a psychological concept in 1966 by Freedman and Fraser, the phrase “foot in the door” had been commonplace for decades.